containers/podman/docs/podman-build.1.md

 **--runtime-flag**=*flag*

-Adds global flags for the container rutime.
+Adds global flags for the container runtime.
 To list the supported flags, please consult the manpages of the selected container runtime (`runc` is the default runtime, the manpage to consult is `runc(8)`).